 Being in your own home means that the time pressure is off: you can have a sandwich for lunch if things overrun and nobody is worrying about the parking permit or getting back in time for grandma’s visit.
 And of course, if grandma does visit during the photoshoot then they can be included too.
 The more the merrier.

 I believe the most important reason for having family photographs taken is because of the memories they contain: they instantly transport you back to a time and place and the feelings you had at that moment.

 Newborn photographs are magical.
 They take you straight back to that sense of wonder at your tiny baby, the overwhelming love and incredible euphoria of bringing a new person into the world.

 Because memories are such an important part of these pictures, I think it’s great to have them taken in your home, the place where you’re living out those family memories every day.

-Nobody has a memory of their baby posed like a frog on a cotton wool cloud wearing an elaborate hat unless that was as part of their photoshoot.
+Nobody has a memory of their newborn posed like a frog on a cotton wool cloud wearing an elaborate hat unless that was as part of their photoshoot.
 So, for me, instead of props and costumes, I want to focus on real life, on what’s important.

 Instead of elaborate set-ups, let’s focus on your here and now.
 Let’s take pictures of you rocking your newborn to sleep in the chair by the window where you sit and feed.
 Let’s take pictures of your partner soothing your baby to sleep as they walk around the living room.
-Let’s take pictures of you all snuggled together, happy and proud of your tiny baby or sharing a yawn as you remember the days of a full nights sleep.
+Let’s take pictures of you all snuggled together, happy and proud of your tiny one or sharing a yawn as you remember the days of a full night’s sleep.

 These pictures will have real memories attached that will only get more valuable with time.
-They’ll act as starting points for stories you can tell your baby as they grow up and want to know about their earliest days.
+They’ll act as starting points for stories you can tell your child as they grow up and want to know about their earliest days.